folke/lazy.nvim/README.md

 ## ✅ TODO

+- [ ] show time taken for op in view
 - [ ] package meta index (package.lua cache for all packages)
 - [ ] migrate from Packer
 - [ ] auto lazy-loading of lua modules